From Japan to Gatineau, the tradition continues!

 KTK Martial Arts

-Sylvain Aubé Sensei, 5th dan, is a direct student of Sensei Yutaka Katsumata, 8th dan.
+Sensei Sylvain Aubé is a 5th dan recognized by Karate Canada and the WKF (World Karate Federation).
+He trained for more than 35 years with Sensei Yutaka Katsumata, 8th dan.
 Sylvain Aubé has also extensively trained with Master Hidetaka Nishiyama, a direct student of Master Gichin Funakoshi, founder of Shotokan karate traditional.
 In July 2007, he received Grade B International Referee of the International Traditional Karate Federation (ITKF) in kata and kumite.
 Physical educator by profession, Sylvain Aubé is an instructor of police combat techniques and martial arts.
 He is entirely devoted to the transmission of traditional karate as an effective self-defense tool and for developing and improving the physical and mental aspects of each KTK student.